Opioid epidemic in the United States: Background

 Opioids are a diverse class of strong, addictive, and inexpensive drugs, which include opiates (i.e., morphine and codeine), oxycodone (OxyContin, Percocet), hydrocodone (Vicodin, Norco), and fentanyl.
-Traditionally, opioids have been prescribed for pain management, as they are effective for treating acute pain but are less effective for treating chronic pain.
+Traditionally, opioids have been prescribed for short-term pain management, as short-term use is supported by a body of evidence.
+The usefulness of opioids in chronic pain is dependent on the kind of pain being treated (e.g., visceral and central pain may be "especially unresponsive to long-term opioid therapy") and the patient.
 Clinical guidelines advise that opioids should only be used for chronic pain if safer alternatives are not feasible, as their risks often outweigh their benefits.

 The potency and availability of opioids have made them popular as both medical treatments and recreational drugs.
 In 2018, the U.S. opioid prescription rate was 51.4 prescriptions per 100 people, equivalent to more than 168 million total opioid prescriptions.
-However, these substances also have high risks of addiction and overdose, and long-term use can cause tolerance and physical dependence.
+These substances have high risks of addiction and overdose, and long-term use can cause tolerance and physical dependence.
 When people continue to use opioid medications beyond what a doctor prescribes, whether to minimize pain or induce euphoric feelings, it can mark the beginning stages of an opioid addiction.
-Also, in 2018, after being prescribed an opioid medication, about 10.3 million people ended up misusing it, and 47,600 people died from an overdose.
+In 2018, after being prescribed an opioid medication, about 10.3 million people ended up misusing it, and 47,600 people died from an overdose.
 More than 650,000 Americans have died of drug overdoses since the opioid epidemic began.

+Waves of the opioid epidemic

+The Centers for Disease Control and Prevention described the U.S. opioid epidemic as having arrived in three waves.
+2022 research indicates that since 2016, the United States has been experiencing the fourth wave of the opioid epidemic.

+The epidemic began with the overprescription and abuse of prescription drugs.
+As prescription drugs became less accessible in 2016 in response to CDC opioid prescribing guidelines, there was an increase in demand and accessibility to cheaper, illicit alternatives to opioids, such as heroin and fentanyl.